 Will This Method Take Away The Stink and The Stain?

 Yes.
 The reason why many other cleaners do not get rid of the smell is due to ineffectiveness.
 They either just cover up the stain, or they attempt to remove it, but don’t do a good job.
-If you have any urine left in the fibers of your carpet, then you are going to have some stinkiness too.
-The technique outlined above will enable you to remove as much of the urine as possible before you even start with the actual cleaning.
+If you have any urine left in the fibers of your carpet, then you are going to have a foul smell too.
+The technique outlined above will enable you to remove as much as possible before you even start with the actual cleaning.
 Because Quick N Brite works so well to break down the urine and free any bond it has with your carpet, any residual pee pee will be eliminated with that step.
 It also has the ability to neutralize the scent right at the surface as well, so even if you do have minute areas of urine left over, they won’t smell like it.
 Quick N Brite itself has a surprisingly fresh scent that is not at all overwhelming, so the sharp smell will be replaced with something far more pleasant.
-If you follow the steps above, everything about the stain will be eliminated, and you will not see or smell any trace of it after you finish.
+If you follow the steps above, everything about the mess will be eliminated, and you will not see or smell any trace of it after you finish.

 Re-Train Your Pet to Prevent Further Accidents